tychoBlender/jekyll-now/_posts/2018-02-01-Beacon-Tower.md

 ### Light the way

 Newly announced workspace reshaping the Oakland skyline with its ~850,000 square feet tower in the heart of booming Uptown Oakland.

-![alt text][logo]

-[logo]: {{ site.baseurl }}/images/BCN-Tower.png "Beacon Tower Registration Site"
 Custom Single Page Registration Site to introduce a the Beacon Tower brand and allow volunteers to register for future information.

 * WordPress Theme Contributor